yusufm-cybage/goreact-poc/README.md

    - Change your directory to Frontend folder
    - Install dependencies using `npm install` command
    - Set API Base URL and File Base URL in environment file.
 Currently the default URL is set 'http://localhost:8000/'
-   - Start your development environment using `ng serve`
+   - Start your development environment using `npm start`
-   - To generate build use `ng build`.
+   - To generate build use `npm build`.
 Use the `--prod` flag for a production build.

 ## PHPunit Setup and generating Code Coverage
  - PHPUnit 8 is used to implement Unit testing in API.